 Though The People consider that they have been here since time began, archeological evidence places the earliest residents of Nevada as living here about 10,000 years ago.
 In 1994, the Nevada State Museum carbon dated remains which were unearthed in 1940 near Fallon, Nev.
 According to modern science, the burial remains of “Spirit Cave Man” prove that he lived in the area over 9,400 years ago.

-Because Indian land in the Great Basin was one of the last major frontiers to be explored and settled by European-Americans, The People sustained their way-of-life and ethnic identity much longer than most Tribes in other parts of the country.
+Because the Great Basin was one of the last major frontiers to be explored and settled by European-Americans, The People sustained their way-of-life and ethnic identity much longer than most Tribes in other parts of the country.

 Around 1830, the Spanish Trail opened in southern Nevada and explorers and trappers made their way into the arid landscape.
 In the beginning, many tribal groups were curious about these newcomers and The People attempted to establish relationships with them.
 Yet, as time went on it was difficult to maintain a friendly association as The People found it difficult to adapt to the disruption in their lives caused by these newcomers.

-Although there is little written about Spaniards being in Washo territory, there are some stories by the Washo that suggest such an occurrence.
-The first written records of non-Indians in Washo lands took place in 1826.
+Although there is little written about Spaniards being in Washoe territory, there are some stories by the Washoe that suggest such an occurrence.
+The first written records of non-Indians in Washoe lands took place in 1826.